You will need photo ID to vote in the local elections on 4 May 2023. Find out more about Voter ID and what you need to do.

 Parliamentary Constituency Boundary Review

-The Boundary Commission for England is reviewing Parliamentary constituencies across the country.
-These are used to elect MPs to Parliament at a General Election.
+The Boundary Commission for England has reviewed Parliamentary constituencies across the country.
+These were used to elect MPs to Parliament at a General Election.

-Changes have been proposed which will affect our district.
+Changes have been made which affect our district.
 Find out more about the Boundary Commission for England review of Parliamentary constituencies.

 Register of Electors